How to Unblock a Shower Drain Without Chemicals

 What are some natural ways to free a shower drain?

-When should I get in touch with a professional plumber for my shower drain that is blocked?
+When should I get in touch with an experienced plumber to fix my shower drain that is blocked?

 Conclusion